 Community Services (CS) has a NGO Learning Centre - a free portal that provides accessible training and resources for those working and providing services to children, young people, families and communities in NSW.

-The NSW Commission for Children and Young People works to improve the safety, welfare and wellbeing of all children and young people in NSW.
+Office of the Childrens Guardian - the NSW Commission for Children and Young People works to improve the safety, welfare and wellbeing of all children and young people in NSW.
 We speak up for kids to get their points of view heard by adult decision makers.
 We engage with the children and young people of NSW and listen to their feedback and input.

 The Parenting Research Centre is dedicated to supporting parents.
 We believe that the most effective way to support parents is through developing resources, programs and policies based on scientific evidence.
 The Parenting Research Centre is an independent non-profit research and development organisation with an exclusive focus on parenting, dedicated to gathering scientific knowledge of effective parenting and developing practical programs to help parents raise happy healthy children.

-Playgroup NSW provides the support for all families with babies and children under 6 to participate in relevant playgroups, develop social and community connections, and access related learning resources
+Playgroup NSW provides the support for all families with babies and children under 6 to participate in relevant playgroups, develop social and community connections, and access related learning resources.

 Resourcing Parents provides parenting education information to parents and carers of children aged 0-18 years.
 The calendar of Parenting Education programs is current and the site is funded by the NSW government to support families.